 According to the American Cancer Society, colon cancer is the second leading cause of cancer-related death when considering both men and women.
-In 2015, there are an expected 49,700 colon cancer deaths.
+In 2015, there are expected 49,700 colon cancer deaths.
 The lifetime risk of developing colon cancer is 1 in 20, with men having a slightly higher risk than women.
 It’s not all bad news, though; recent studies have shown one way to potentially reduce the risk of developing colon cancer.

 Findings presented at the 2015 Experimental Biology Conference linked prune consumption to a decreased risk of developing colon cancer.
 The study presented at the conference found that prunes could promote retention of beneficial microbiota, more commonly called gut bacteria.
 The microbiota of rats fed a prune containing diet had increased Bacteroidetes and reduced Firmicutes.
 The balance of these two major groups of the microbiota is important to colon health.
 The prune diet intestines also showed significantly less aberrant crypts foci (ACF).
-These ACF are abnormal lesions that can indicate cancer development.
+This ACF is abnormal lesions that can indicate cancer development.

 Previous studies have similarly concluded that a prune containing diet favorably alters colon activity and that prunes could be key to lowering the risk of colon cancer.